 To find out which rules apply, which documents are required and how you apply, check the Migration Agency’s website.

-Note that only documents in English are accepted, any documents in Chinese or Mongolian should be translated into English by an authorized translator.
-Any copies of marriage or birth certificate from your home country submitted with the application should be notarized.
+Note that only documents in English are accepted, any documents in other languages should be translated into English by an authorised translator.
+Any copies of marriage or birth certificate from your home country submitted with the application should be notarised.

-Applicants under the age of 18 must have one of their legal guardians accompanying him/her when visiting a Swedish Mission Abroad.
-If the legal guardians are unable to accompany the applicant, one of them should write a power of attorney allowing someone over the age of 18 to accompany the applicant to a Swedish Mission Abroad.
+Applicants below the age of 18 must have one of their legal guardians accompanying them when visiting a Swedish Mission Abroad.
+If the legal guardians are unable to accompany the applicant, one of them should write a power of attorney allowing someone above the age of 18 to accompany the applicant to a Swedish Mission Abroad.

-If you have applied at the Embassy or Consulate General, you need to check for the decision at the Swedish Migration Agency's website with the control number written on the receipt issued by the Swedish Mission.
-Your employer will also receive a notification about the decision by mail.
+If you have applied at a passport agency, you need to check for the decision at the Swedish Migration Agency website with the control number written on the receipt issued by the Swedish Mission.

 If you have been granted a residence permit, you will need to record your biometrics at the Embassy of Sweden in Beijing or the Consulate-General of Sweden in Shanghai.
-All citizens may leave their biometrics at the Embassy of Sweden in Beijing.
-Residents of Shanghai, Jiangsu, Anhui, Zhejiang, Hong Kong, and Macao have the option to leave their biometrics at the Consulate-General of Sweden in Shanghai.
 Note that there is no need to make an appointment, you can visit during the Visa Section's opening hours.

-When you have been granted a residence permit and left biometrics, a residence permit card will be produced for you and sent from Sweden to the Swedish Embassy or Consulate-General.
+When you have been granted a residence permit and recorded the biometrics, a residence permit card will be produced for you and be sent from Sweden to the Swedish Embassy or Consulate-General.
 This will normally take 2-3 weeks.